moefh/pico-loser/README.md

 This is an old game, Loser Corps, ported to the Raspberry Pi Pico.
 It features:

 - VGA output with 64 colors at 320x240
-- Sound output using 22050Hz/mono/8 bits (mixing up to 4 sounds)
+- Sound output using 22050Hz/mono/8 bits (mixing up to 4 sounds plus mod player) with a MOD simple player
 - Wii nunchuk and Wii classic controller support via I2C

 ![Game Screen](images/screen.jpg)